FLUX.1 Kontext: AI-Powered Image Editing

 FLUX.1 Kontext introduces true instruction-based editing.
 Instead of regenerating entire images, it understands surgical commands.
 "Change the car color to red".
 "Remove the person in the background".
 "Replace the text on that sign".
 The model reads your existing image, understands your instruction, and modifies only what you've specifically asked for.

 The model comes in three versions.
-FLUX.1 Kontext [max] and [pro] are available through partner API providers (we're one of them), while FLUX.1 Kontext [dev] will be released with open weights under the same FLUX [dev] Non-Commercial License.
+FLUX.1 Kontext [max] and [pro] are available through partner API providers (we're one of them), while FLUX.1 Kontext [dev] is released with open weights under the same FLUX [dev] Non-Commercial License.
 This gives you options whether you want the convenience of an API or prefer to run the model yourself for research and experimentation.
 For commercial use of the dev version, you'll need to work with a licensed provider.

 To demonstrate the difference between editing approaches, let's look at a real example.
 We have an image of a 3D stylized boy riding a bicycle and want to replace him with a panda while keeping everything else identical.
-This is exactly the kind of surgical edit that separates true instruction-based editing from traditional methods.

 A 3D stylized boy riding a sky-blue bicycle in side view along a pastel-colored park path, rendered in a cute Pixar-like art style, soft shadows on the ground, the boy wears a yellow jacket and round glasses, smiling as he pedals, a wicker basket on the front of the bike filled with neatly arranged bamboo stalks tied with ribbon, warm daylight and cartoon-like trees in the background